openvinotoolkit/open_model_zoo/models/public/googlenet-v3-pytorch/googlenet-v3-pytorch.md

 ## Use Case and High-Level Description

-Inception v3 is image classification model pretrained on ImageNet dataset.
-This PyTorch implementation of architecture described in the paper ["Rethinking the Inception Architecture for Computer Vision"](https://arxiv.org/abs/1512.00567) in TorchVision package (see [here](https://github.com/pytorch/vision)).
+Inception v3 is image classification model pre-trained on ImageNet dataset.
+This PyTorch\* implementation of architecture described in the paper ["Rethinking the Inception Architecture for Computer Vision"](https://arxiv.org/abs/1512.00567) in TorchVision package (see [here](https://github.com/pytorch/vision)).

-The model input is a blob that consists of a single image of "1x3x299x299" in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 299, 299` in `RGB` order.

 The model output is typical object classifier for the 1000 different classifications matching with those in the ImageNet database.